Securities Arbitration and Litigation

 If claims do not settle before the hearing, parties will appear at the designated time and place to hold the hearing.
 The attorneys for the parties give opening statements.
 The claimant's attorney then presents her case, introducing documents and presenting witnesses.
 The respondents' attorney may cross-examine any or all of the claimant's witnesses.

-The respondents then put on their ease, through documents and witnesses.
+The respondents then put on their case, through documents and witnesses.
 The claimant's attorney is permitted to cross-examine the respondents' witnesses.

 The arbitrators themselves may ask questions of any of the witnesses.